Spartificial/bike_on_mars/README.md

     2. Negative reward if the Bike collides with an obstacle.
     3. Negative reward if the Bike gets too far away from the target location.
     4. Negative reward if the Bike keeps rotating in a circular path.
+    5. Negative reward if the Bike takes more than 1000 timesteps to complete the episode.

 ## GUI on Spartificial website